Nanoscale Structure, Dynamics, and Aging Behavior of Metallic Glass Thin Films: Results and Discussion

-STM investigation revealed stochastic dynamics of individual hillock structures (see Supplemental Movies 1 and 2 \cite{Supplement}).
-These dynamics are highly reminiscent of the hopping observed on other MG systems \cite{PCL} and on amorphous silicon.\cite{PRLSiHop} Contrasting with previous observations, activity on Cu$_{100-x}$Hf$_{x}$ surfaces was pervasive, affecting the a significant proportion of the clusters over all time scales accessible by scanning (ms to minutes).
-Among hopping clusters that passed the criteria above, many showed multiple shifts, indicating a flickering mechanism with semi-reproducible hopping (Fig. \ref{fig:Struct} (d)).
+STM investigation revealed stochastic dynamics of individual hillock structures (see Supplementary Movies 1 and 2 online).
+These dynamics indicate the hillocks are clusters of various sizes, and the dynamics are highly reminiscent of the hopping clusters observed on other MG systems\cite{PCL} and on amorphous silicon\cite{PRLSiHop}.
+Contrasting with previous observations, activity on Cu$_{100-x}$Hf$_{x}$ surfaces was pervasive, affecting the a significant proportion of the clusters over all time scales accessible by scanning (ms to minutes).
 On the lower concentration samples, hopping was primarily limited to particular sites, often in gaps between larger hillocks.
+Many hopping sites showed multiple shifts, indicating a flickering mechanism with semi-reproducible hopping (Fig. \ref{fig:Struct}d).
 Typically, smaller sized features ranging between 1-5 nm in diameter dominated the dynamics.
 Larger features were observed to appear or disappear spontaneously, but not to flicker repeatedly.
 This clearly demonstrates the nanoscale heterogeneous dynamics that is expected on an amorphous surface.
 On the $x=37$ and $50$ samples, hopping was much more prominent, resulting in wide spread flickering noise.
-Movies showing the flickering and hopping processes are available in the supplemental information.\cite{Supplement}
+Movies showing the flickering and hopping processes are available in the Supplementary Information online.
+The surfaces are too active to allow tracking of individual clusters.
+We therefore cannot determine if individual clusters hop between two sites in reproducible two state dynamics.
+However, each hopping site on the surface acts as a two level system, exhibiting occupied or unoccupied states.

 Extracting information about hopping clusters inherently requires analysis of STM scan noise, which requires careful consideration of spurious noise sources.
 In this work hopping noise is identified rigorously by demanding that, for a hop to be counted, a portion of the hopping cluster must be imaged.
 Therefore each event included as contributing to the glassy dynamics involves correlations within the image across multiple scan lines, and consistency between forward and backward scans in order to reject feedback effects near steep topography.
 These discrimination conditions reject the sources of transient noise unrelated to the surface physics of interest, as well as for surface dynamics too fast to be conclusively attributed to clusters.